Christmas Wake-Up Call: Stoning, Massacre and a Trump PS on Becket

 It was just a day, fun and special but nothing more.
 “The four walls and the prison windows of their gray days,” return.

-For Christians though, Christmas Day begins the two to three week Christmas season.
-But our celebration differs from the world’s.
-It’s a strange admixture of joy and sorrow unique to Christianity.
-Sure we love watching at least two versions of The Christmas Carol, Miracle of 34th Street and It’s A Wonderful Life.
+For liturgical Christians, however, Christmas Day is the first of the nineteen-day Christmas season.
+Our celebration differs from the world’s.
+It’s an oxymoronic admixture of joy and sorrow unique to Christianity.
+We love watching at least two versions of The Christmas Carol, Miracle on 34th Street, and It’s A Wonderful Life.
 And listening to the corny Christmas music.

-However, throughout the Christmas season Masses, the gigantic crucifix looms prophetically over the tender scene of the new-born Jesus lying in the manger surrounded by Mary, Joseph and the animals.
-We’re both joyous at Jesus’ birth and intensely sorrowful at the agonizing crucifixtion we cause.
+But throughout the Christmas season Masses, the gigantic crucifix looms prophetically over the tender scene of the newborn Jesus lying in the manger surrounded by Mary, Joseph, and the animals.
+We’re both joyous at Jesus’ birth and intensely sorrowful at the agonizing crucifixion we cause.

 The Church presses with the liturgy of the subsequent days.